nextcloud/cookbook/docs/dev/deployment.md

 Also, you need a personal access token for your GitHub account to prevent API rate limit issues.
 Just create a token and put it in `.helpers/changelog/token`.
 Do not commit this file ever!

+#### Activate the virtual environemnt

+The venv has a means of enabling it.
+It depends on your shell and OS about the detailed steps.
+For example, in Bash, you have to `source .helpers/changelog/venv/bin/activate`.
+Adjust to your setup.

 #### Update the changelog for a release